jun9303/jun9303.github.io/_pages/about.md

 ### TEACHING

-- **Teaching Assistant** at *University of California, Berkeley*, Jan.
-2024 - May 2024
-  + *Introduction to Computer Programming for Scientists and Engineers (ENGIN 7)*
-  + Taught basic programming strategies and numerical methods for scientific computing

 - **Course Designer / Graduate Student Instructor** at *University of California, Berkeley*, Aug.
 2022 - May 2023
   + *Introduction to Aerospace Engineering Design (AERO ENG 10)*
-  + Composed teaching outlines and prepared instruction materials especially for an airfoil design and analysis lab module with wind tunnel practices
+  + Composed teaching outlines and prepared instruction materials especially for an airfoil design and analysis lab module

 - **Graduate Student Instructor** at *University of California, Berkeley*, Aug.
 2019 - May 2022
   + *Experimentation and Measurements (MEC ENG 103)* from Fall 2019 to Spring 2022
   + Taught experimental techniques for mechanical engineering, run lab sessions, graded assignments and reports, had office hours and answered questions in person and online
   + Received the Outstanding Graduate Student Instructor (OGSI) award in Apr.
 2021

-- **Undergraduate Tutor** at *Seoul National University*, Mar.
+- **Teaching Assistant** at *Seoul National University*, Mar.
 2013 - Dec.
 2013
   + *Basic Calculus 2 (007.102)* in Fall 2013
   + *Basic Calculus 1 (007.098A)* and *Basic Physics 1 (007.099A)* in Spring 2013
   + Tutored freshmen who have difficulty in studying university-level calculus and physics